 Once more walking the streets in Venice I was searching for a piece of that magic without knowing neither what I was looking for, nor what I would find.
 Perhaps I was simply expecting beauty, great flavour or maybe an encounter with a stranger, but the nature of magic demands for it to be unexpected.
 It cannot be dreamed forth by expectations, magic hits you when you least suspect it.

 And so it was, that in the periphery of my vision, lodged under a boat hull, I noticed a dark shape desperately fighting with the water.
 Separated from fish in shape, disjoint from garbage in animosity, the shape turned out to be a bat desperately fighting for its life.
 Elevated above it on the boardwalk I watched it struggle to grasp onto the boat while repeatedly getting tangled in the floating grass.
-The action seemed so fruitless and tedious that I was filled with enough compassion that I knew I had to help it get out.
-The tiny creatures persistence in the fruitless battle for its life was too beautiful for me to simply walk away and leave it to its ultimate fate, instead, I wanted to share in that strength of the will to live and let live.
+The action seemed so fruitless and tedious that I was filled with so much compassion that I knew I had to help it get out.
+The tiny creature’s persistence in the fruitless battle for its life was too beautiful for me to simply walk away and leave it to its ultimate fate, instead, I wanted to share in that strength of the will to live and let live.
 It hit me that maybe this is how God feels about humanity’s minuscule struggle to live another day…

 Without success, I scouted the area for something to sweep the little fighter up with.
 But in a city on water, not many branches are around.
 So I put down my bag, took off my shoes and with careful steps I moved down the slippery stairs toward the waterfront.
 As I moved closer the bat was getting tangled in piles of floating grass and a facemask that really did not belong there, nor arguably in many other places.